overbrowsing/pruner/README.md

 ## Example

-After completing the steps with the example image of [*Banks of the Seine, Vétheuil*, by Claude Monet](https://nga.gov/collection/art-object-page.46652.html), beginning with the steps in [Tile Calculator](/tools/tile-calculator/README.md#example) documentation and then proceeding to the steps in the [Tile Maker](/tools/tile-maker/README.md#example) documentation, the tiles and HTML snippet and  will be exported to a folder within the [processed folder](/tools/tile-maker/processed/banks-of-the-seine/).
+After completing the steps with the example image of [*Banks of the Seine, Vétheuil*, by Claude Monet](https://nga.gov/collection/art-object-page.46652.html), starting with the steps for the example in the [Tile Calculator](/tools/tile-calculator/README.md#example) documentation, followed by the steps for the example in the [Tile Maker](/tools/tile-maker/README.md#example) documentation, the tiles and HTML snippet and  will be exported to a folder within the [processed folder](/tools/tile-maker/processed/banks-of-the-seine/).
 The exported HTML snippet, [`data-pruner.html`](/tools/tile-maker/processed/banks-of-the-seine/data-pruner.html), will look like this:

 ```html
 <img data-pruner='{"name": "banks-of-the-seine", "tile": "8 6", "path": "your-path-here/"}' alt="" loading="lazy">
 ```

-The `path` and optional parameters (`roi` and `scale`), along the `alt` attribute, were added in manually afterwards:
+The `path` and optional parameters (`roi` and `scale`), along the `alt` attribute, were then updated afterwards:

 ```html
 <img data-pruner='{"name": "banks-of-the-seine", "tile": "8 6", "roi": 5, "scale": "1.2 750", "path": "tools/tile-maker/processed/banks-of-the-seine/"}' alt="Banks of the Seine, Vétheuil, 1880 by Claude Monet" loading="lazy">